Sand Driving Tire Pressure: Best PSI Guide

 Tire Size Influence

-Use measured deflation, weigh your load, and carry a reinflation plan.
+Use measured deflation, account for your cargo weight, and always carry a plan for re-inflation.

 Step-by-Step: Air Down and Re-Inflate Your Tires